 Whether your event is online or in-person, working hard to create a spectacular event is only half the work - now you have to work out how to catch your audience’s attention and secure those attendees.
-There are a number of tried and tested routes that you can try depending on your event and audience.
+There are a number of tried and tested routes that our conference organisers use to ensure maximum attendance.

 The idea is to create a buzz surrounding your event and excite your attendees in the lead up to the event.
 Pre-event content marketing is extremely important to creating a successful event, and as planners, we’d love to share some of our most successful tactics.
 Now, more than ever, these steps are especially important to keep your audience engaged and excited on an ongoing basis.

 Sneak peek or behind the scenes content on your social channels

 Showing your audience a sneak peak of what’s to come or sharing some content from behind the scenes of the event and planning will be much more engaging than just the standard event details.
 Remember that people retain images and information that is visual, much more than audio information.
 Visual appeal is evident from engagement statistics on different posts and platforms so it’s highly important to share images that will catch people’s eye and yield engagement.

 Share short informative video content from your key speakers

 If you’ve already revealed speakers, you may want to share a snippet of them covering a topic you’ve going to be diving deeper in to during the event.
 Going that step further will get your guests on board with the ethos and purpose of your event.
 You could even ask a sponsor to write a short blurb or video which will draw attendees in and capture their attention.
 This content is also really sharable, so encourage people to tag their friends and spread the word.